PacificVis/pvis2024/pages/cfp/guidelines.md

 Each track uses slightly different paper formats and page lengths:

-- TVCG journal paper track - TVCG journal format with 9 + 2 pages (with only acknowledgements and references on the last two pages).
+- TVCG journal paper track - TVCG journal track format with 9 pages and up to 2 pages of references and acknowledgments (no images or body text)
-- Conference paper track - IEEE VGTC conference format with up to 10 pages.
+- Conference paper track - IEEE VGTC conference format with up to 10 pages (including references) .
-- VisNotes paper track - IEEE VGTC conference format with up to 6 pages.
+- VisNotes paper track - IEEE VGTC conference format with up to 6 pages (including references)

 Papers should include full-color figures throughout and we encourage authors to showcase their work with annotated, well described, large, and detailed graphics.
 We also encourage the placement of a teaser image at the top of the very first page to showcase your work visually.
 Reviewers appreciate high-quality submissions with correct English spelling and grammar: non-native English speakers may wish to enlist an English language editing service.